theedgy/cc-post/POST.md

 ## Structure

-Let’s begin with code some basic fundamentals for our work, and let’s say we want to make a list with all English Premier League football teams, and second list somewhere nearby where we will display latest fixtures of clicked team.
+Let’s begin with write some basic fundamentals for our work, and let’s say we want to make a list with all English Premier League football teams, and second list somewhere nearby where we will display latest fixtures of clicked team.
 It will be really simple application with just two areas.

 After CRA install lets create following structure in `src` folder: